 One potent strike against the "positive psychology is for everyone" assumption derives from the clever work of Wellesley psychologist Julie Norem on defensive pessimism, summarized nicely in her book, The Positive Power of Negative Thinking.
-If you knew someone in school who drove everyone nuts worrying about how he/she would do on exams and who ended up getting A pluses on all of her his/her exams, you probably knew a defensive pessimist.
+If you knew someone in school who drove everyone nuts worrying about how he or she would do on exams and who ended up getting an A+ on all of his or her exams, you probably knew a defensive pessimist.
 For defensive pessimists, worrying about upcoming challenges is a way of life.
 But it's also a healthy coping strategy that helps them prepare for adversity.
 Norem has shown that when defensive pessimists are deprived of their pessimism by being forced to look on the bright side of life, their performance on tasks plummets.
 For defensive pessimists, positive psychology has a decidedly negative side.

 So, Wood and her colleagues wanted to know, do positive affirmations work?